linkpoolio/chainlink-keeper-sweeper/README.md

 yarn transfer-admin-to-sweeper FluxAggregator
 ```

-This will attempt to transfer and accept admin for all contracts added to `FluxAggregatorSweeper`.
+This will transfer and accept admin for all contracts added to `FluxAggregatorSweeper`.

 ### OffchainAggregator